Openscapes/approach-guide/contributing/monthly-checkins.md

 Regular checkins documenting we've learned and what's stood out in the Openscapes community.

+## November 2024

+[Paul Graham and the Cult of the Founder](https://davekarpf.substack.com/p/paul-graham-and-the-cult-of-the-founder) – a short essay by Dave Karpf, an Internet politics professor at GWU.
+Describes how Aaron Schwarz and Sam Altman, 2 totally different views of what the internet could be, were in the first cohort of YCombinator.
+H/t Liz Neeley

 ## October 2024

 [Making R work in government](https://freerangestats.info/blog/2024/09/28/ihaka-lecture) - A short recent blog post by Peter Ellis on H/t (heard through) EPA Openscapes Mentor Mike McManus